Hydrogen fuel cells: do hydrogen cars have a future?

 Germany will build 400 stations by 2023, leading Hunt to warn: “UK PLC cannot afford to miss out on hydrogen; as other countries are developing their infrastructures, the UK cannot afford to fall behind.”

 But even with hydrogen infrastructure in place, be it local or nationwide, hydrogen vehicles still face the issue of costs.
-The Toyota Mirai retails from £61,500, and that’s after the current £4,500 Government grant.
+The Toyota Mirai retails from upwards of £65,000, and it no longer qualifies for the Government's £3,000 grant.
 That is a lot to pay for any car, but there are two ways to solve the question of price.

 The first is Toyota’s own.
 Jon Hunt says that the company’s cars are all based on a modular platform, and swapping them from a hybrid to a hydrogen structure isn’t difficult.
 “The [hybrid] drivetrain is totally transferable.
 So the adoption of the fuel cell is simply replacing the petrol drivetrain.
 Toyota is aiming at building 30,000 hydrogen fuel cell cars by 2020.”